natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 - Zotero
 ## Struggles and Successes
 ### Zotero
+This week I really struggled with Zotero.
+I had already had an account and used it for other things but it did not seem to be linked to any of my emails and I could not regain access to it.
+I had to log out of that account and all of my citations are gone.
+I created a new account and that was not working for a while it took half an hour to get the account verification email.
+After that I tried to join the group through the link and that did not work.
+I checked the discussion board and luckily my professor had a work around where we had to search the group.
+I searched the group and still got the error message.
+I had to reset and redownload zotero.
+Safe to say I have really struggled this week.
+I was able to overcome everything that I was struggling with but it was very frustrating.
+### Readings and Discussion (Perusall)
+I felt like the readings and video were a lot.
+The first reading "The medium is the message" was a lot.
+I struggled throughout the week to read it taking notes as I went through it.
+I ended up trying to watch the video from Standford to understand some of the topics and then I couldn't access the video until this weekend (I checked the links again and it worked).
+With the context of the video the first reading was easier to digest.
+I just felt really overwhelmed this week and I ended up starting a google doc for my notes going back and forth between my tabs was really throwing me and I was just frustrated.
+Perusall was glitching for me as well a couple times I had written something and it would just submit the first line that I wrote so I ended up writing everything in a google doc and copy pasting.
+It was not my week for technology and I have come out of this week very frustrated and overwhelmed.

 ## Progress on my Struggles from Last Week
+- I feel pretty confident in my use of Research Rabbit, Google Scholar, and the Library Website.
+I am really comfortable using those things.
 ### What to Work on
+- Hopefully my technology decides to work next week
+- Use Zotero more often
+- Continue becoming more literate using these tools
+- Continue to brainstorm ways to incorporate these tools into research.
 ## Reading for the Week
 ### Annotations